ebu/bear/README.md

 # Binaural EBU ADM Renderer (BEAR)

-The BEAR is a binaural renderer for ADM content.
+The BEAR is a binaural renderer for ADM content, as specified in [EBU Tech 3396].
 It is based on the [EAR], and is is integrated into the [EAR Production Suite].

 This repository contains: